Site logo

 This pain can make them toss their head, chew the bit excessively, or show other signs of distress.

 If you suspect your horse is in pain because of wolf teeth, get a vet to check them out.
 The vet can confirm if the wolf teeth are the problem and recommend removal.
-This simple procedure can greatly improve your horse’s comfort and performance.

 The Evolutionary Purpose of Wolf Teeth